-Operational Impact Operational Control Measures Site runoff containing pollutants e The terminal's stormwater drainage system captures water from the following sources: roadways and marshalling areas for container trucks; parking areas for employee's cars; internal terminal access roads for container handling equipment and general vehicles; quay areas where cargo is landed to and from vessels; container stacking areas including the Dangerous Goods stacking areas; ntering the Penrhyn Estuary or Botany Bay The potential for contaminants to enter the waterways is controlled at the SICTL terminal through: the construction of the terminal is almost entirely comprised of concrete hardstand areas.
+The terminal's stormwater drainage system captures water from the following sources:

+- roadways and marshalling areas for container trucks; - parking areas for employee's cars: - internal terminal access roads for container handling equipment and general vehicles; - quay areas where cargo is landed to and from vessels; - container stacking areas including the Dangerous Goods stacking areas; - · spill containment area; - · diesel refuelling area; - rail siding area; - roof drainage from terminal buildings; and - other sources of dissolved metals on site, including buildings, fencing and other equipment.

+The potential for contaminants to enter the waterways is controlled at the SICTL terminal through:

+- the construction of the terminal is almost entirely comprised of concrete hardstand areas.
 Other areas that are not concrete are likely to be gravel or ballast (ASC yard/ rail siding), asphalt (vehicle areas) or sprayed seal.
-These areas do not erode; the design of the SICTL drainage system incorporates 36 operational Stormwater Quality Improvement Devices (SQID) made by two manufacturers, SPEL and Humes.
-These units continually separate sediments and heavy metals from stormwater flows and trap these pollutants so they are not discharged into Botany Bay or the Penrhyn Estuary (see Appendix C for more details); regular cleaning of hardstand areas by sweeper truck to remove dust and debris; 0 0 other sources of dissolved metals on site, including buildings, fencing and other equipment.
-Dangerous Goods spill containment traps; and waste removal services.
+These areas do not erode; - the design of the SICTL drainage system incorporates 36 operational Stormwater Quality Improvement Devices (SQID) made by two manufacturers, SPEL and Humes.
+These units continually separate sediments and heavy metals from stormwater flows and trap these pollutants so they are not discharged into Botany Bay or the Penrhyn Estuary (see Appendix C for more details); - regular cleaning of hardstand areas by sweeper truck to remove dust and debris; - special sweeper/scrubber services for the Maintenance Workshop, equipment wash-bay and equipment parking areas: - pump out and removal of catchment waste water occurring in the workshop and equipment wash-bay and Dangerous Goods spill containment traps; and - waste removal services.